 2:30pm: Ditch everyone and head to King's Park or the Botanical Gardens with some sort of chocolate Danish pastry in hand.
 Read.
 Write.
 Snap pictures and act like a photographer.
 Try to hit on pretty blonde Danish girls.

 3:30pm: Walk into Atelier September for coffee round 2.
 Say hi to the baristas I now know and end up eating avocado toast with two blonde girls who work in fashion and a guy who claims he's an "artist" from London.
 Confirm that this is my favorite cafe in the world.

 5pm: Head back to the city center.
 Grab a beer and follow the music to a concert in one of the promenades.

-6:30pm: Meet back at the hostel, grab some dinner and try to find the friends from before.
+6:30pm: Meet back at the hostel and try to find the friends from before.
 If that fails, try to meet as many people from as many different parts of the world as possible (surprisingly easy).
 Convince whoever I'm with to trust me and follow me the Meatpacking District for pizza at Mother or cocktails at Neighborhood while vinyl tracks echo in the background.
 Grab a beer at Mikkeler or a glass of wine at Malbec to keep the juices flowing on the ride back to the hostel.

 8pm: Happy hour.
 Starts out civilized by playing drinking games at 8 but gets completely out of hand by 9.